 What to Serve with Broccoli Cheddar Soup

-This super thick, cheesy “broth” is just begging for some crackers or thick crusty bread for scooping up every last drop.
+This broccoli soup, with its super thick and cheesy “broth,” is just begging for some crackers or thick crusty bread for scooping up every last drop.
 I love saltine crackers with mine, but oyster crackers would be awesome, as would my focaccia rolls.

 Can I Use Frozen Broccoli?

 Yes, frozen broccoli works quite well for this recipe.
 I do suggest letting them thaw completely before adding them to the soup, and you probably will still want to chop them into much smaller pieces (think bite-sized, fits-on-a-spoon small).

 I used chicken broth as the base for my soup because it tends to be a little more on the mild side and the light color doesn’t overshadow the orange color of the cheese, but you can use vegetable broth instead to make this soup vegetarian.
 Just be aware that it tends to have a stronger flavor and the darker color may darken your soup.

 The Best Broccoli Cheddar Soup